strangerstudios/pmpro-series/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-series/issues

 == Changelog ==

+= .3.X =
+* BUG/ENHANCEMENT: Fixed menu_icon for Series CPT to use dashicons-clock in place of custom image.

 = .3.7 =
 * Fixed new content email cron to remember which posts members were notified of.